Azzellz/pomelo/README.md

 # Pomelo (Yuzu)
 [中文文档](https://github.com/Azzellz/pomelo/blob/main/README.zh.md)

-Based on Bunjs, Pomelo is a resource parsing tool with flexible configurations.
+Based on Bun/Nodejs, Pomelo is a resource parsing tool with flexible configurations.
 It supports various types of resources.
 Most of the functionality is inspired by [Flexget](https://github.com/Flexget/Flexget).

 A typical use case is parsing RSS resources and sending them to aria2 for download.